nicb/cosb/README.txt

 == DEVELOPERS:

-After checking out the source, run:
+After checking out the source, position inside the directory containing the software and run:

   $ rake newb